-\paragraph{Generative adversarial networks.} Early research in GANs~\citep{goodfellow2014generative} has developed many techniques to achieve success on domain-specific datasets~\citep{reed2016generative,zhang2017stackgan,karras2017progressive,karras2019style,karras2020analyzing,karras2021alias,karras2020training}.
-BigGAN~\citep{brock2018large} and StyleGAN-XL~\citep{sauer2022stylegan} have further scaled it to ImageNet~\citep{russakovsky2015imagenet}.
+\paragraph{Generative adversarial networks.} Early GAN research developed many techniques that succeeded on domain-specific datasets~\citep{reed2016generative,zhang2017stackgan,karras2017progressive,karras2019style,karras2020analyzing,karras2021alias,karras2020training}.
+BigGAN~\citep{brock2018large} and StyleGAN-XL~\citep{sauer2022stylegan} further scaled GANs to ImageNet~\citep{russakovsky2015imagenet}.
 However, GANs have fallen out of favor because of their training instability and limited scalability.
-A handful of works exploring large-scale text-to-image generation using GANs still employ a convolutional architecture with complex designs~\citep{kang2023scaling,zhu2025exploring}.
-GANs with transformer architectures~\citep{vaswani2017attention} have been challenging to scale up~\citep{jiang2021transgan,lee2021vitgan,hudson2021generative}.
-Until recently, R3GAN~\citep{huang2024gan} simplifies the adversarial formulation and pushes the state of the art in the ImageNet-64 benchmark using a convolutional architecture.
-GAT~\citep{hyun2025scalable} further extends it to a latent transformer architecture.
-These works revitalize interest in adversarial training.
-However, GAT still employs a non-standard transformer architecture and uses the assistance of a pre-trained feature network.
-Our work provides a framework that unifies adversarial models with flow models and improves upon the training stability of adversarial methods.
+Several works on large-scale text-to-image generation with GANs still employ convolutional architectures with complex designs~\citep{kang2023scaling,zhu2025exploring}.
+GANs with transformer architectures have been challenging to scale~\citep{jiang2021transgan,lee2021vitgan,hudson2021generative}.
+More recently, R3GAN~\citep{huang2024gan} simplifies the adversarial formulation and achieves state-of-the-art performance on the ImageNet-64 benchmark using a convolutional architecture.
+GAT~\citep{hyun2025scalable} further extends this line of work to a latent transformer architecture.
+These works have revitalized interest in adversarial training.
+However, GAT still employs a non-standard transformer architecture and relies on a pre-trained feature network.
+Our work combines adversarial models with flow models and improves the training stability of adversarial methods.